SplunkPy

 - In the Summary indexing section, select the summary index, and enter the {key:value} pair for Cortex XSOAR classification.

-- Click the Edit mapping link to map the Splunk fields to Cortex XSOAR.
+- Click the data from the Splunk fields to map it to Cortex XSOAR.

 - (Optional) Create custom fields.